lauwo711/Linear-Regression-Return-and-Speed/README.md

 There are 3 notebooks in this repo:<br>
 Main.ipynb                 - The regression analysis<br>
 Scrap Data.ipynb           - Crawl S&P500 data<br>
-Regression Functions.ipynb - Functions to perform tests and regression, also includes shortnotes on OLS, WLS and Robust Regression.<br>
+Regression Functions.ipynb - Functions for tests and regression, also includes shortnotes on OLS, WLS and Robust Regression.<br>